“Dear Sir or Madam” used to be a common greeting in business letters – it was polite, formal, and safely neutral.

 While “Dear Sir or Madam” or “To Whom It May Concern” used to be the recommended way to address a letter or email when you didn’t know the name or gender of the recipient, it’s considered overly formal today.

-3. It’s not all-inclusive
+3. It’s not inclusive

 4. It looks like spam

-If you check your spam folder, you’ll notice that many generic sales emails contain the greeting “Dear Sir or Madam”.
+If you check your spam folder, you’ll notice that many generic sales emails contain the greeting “Dear Sir or Madam.”

 Spam filters are designed to spot emails that contain certain words and phrases that frequently appear in unsolicited bulk emails, and “Dear Sir or Madam” is one of them.

-Alternatives to using “Dear Sir or Madam”
+“Dear Sir or Madam” alternatives

 The best way to address someone in a cover letter or business email is by their full name, or by their title followed by their last name.